Residential | D-K

 - All borrowers must sign the property's mortgage deeds

-- Not available on our Family Springboard or Help To Buy schemes
+- Not available on our Family Springboard, Right to Buy, First Home Fund or Help to Buy schemes

 This facility is available for Barclays Residential Mortgages and Openplan Offset products, available via all channels.
 In cases where this arrangement is required, the following must be adhered to: